Skip to content

 • Gecko is maintained by Mozilla and used for Firefox.

-You should have both Firefox and at least one Chromium-based browser installed on your laptop for this class.
-It is also recommended that you set one of these as the Live Server Custom Browser during VS Code configuration (instructions provided below).
+You must have both Firefox and at least one Chromium-based browser installed on your laptop for this class.
+It is also expected that you choose one of these as the Live Server Custom Browser in VS Code (instructions provided below).

 VS Code